HyperAuth/ExPlugHyperAuth/README.md

 under the same terms as the rest of the code.

-You're owner of your contribution copyright, but it will be covered under HyperAuth's license and also it's shared with the rest of authors, all the contributors are authors of HyperAuth.
+You're owner of your contribution copyright, but it will be covered under PlugHyperAuth's license and also it's shared with the rest of authors, all the contributors are authors of PlugHyperAuth.

 Read the license note section to check details about it.